VISTA T32 Research Training Program

 Eligibility

-• MD/DO, PharmD, DDS, PhD, or other doctoral equivalent in disciplines relevant to learning health systems (e.g., health economics, policy, nursing, psychology, social work, epidemiology, informatics, etc.)
+• MD/DO, PharmD, DNP/PA, and PhD in disciplines relevant to learning health systems (e.g., health economics, policy, nursing, psychology, social work, epidemiology, informatics, etc.)

 • Ability to devote 40 hours per week of full-time effort to research and career development